r3-team/r3/README.md

 ## REI3
-REI3 is a business application platform that anyone can use.
-It provides access to a growing range of free [business applications](https://rei3.de/en/applications), which are built with the integrated, graphical application [Builder](https://rei3.de/en/docs).
+REI3 is an open low code application platform.
+It runs on almost any system, on-premise or in the cloud and is free to use for individuals and organizations.

-Individuals and organizations can freely build on or create completely new applications.
-Once created, applications can be exported and shared with others via files or public repositories.
+Applications are built with the integrated, graphical [Builder](https://rei3.de/en/docs) utility, after which they can be signed, exported, shared and/or sold.
+A growing range of free, production ready [business applications](https://rei3.de/en/applications) are publicly available.

 ### ⭐ Features
 * Easy to install on Windows and Linux systems with very few dependencies.